avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 **\- Everyone has their own story and way of becoming financially independent**

 As asset managers, it was really interesting to hear the different types of clients they had.
-From real estate investors to business owners, high-earner careers, or just long-time workers who made good decisions with their finances - each had their own way of filling their coffers each year.
+From real estate investors to business owners, high-earner careers, or just long-time workers who made good decisions with their finances - each had their own way of filling their coffers as the years passed.

 I love this about the opportunities within the U.S - people can truly find ways to make a living with their passions.